Manas-kashyap/Manas-kashyap.github.io/_posts/2019-06-14-Basics-of-gitlab-installation.md

 - Now let's install the [gitlab](https://tracker.debian.org/pkg/gitlab) package .

-  `apt-get update && apt-get install upgrade && apt-get install apt-utils && apt-get install gitlab`
+  `apt-get update && apt-get install upgrade`
+  `apt-get install apt-utils && apt-get install gitlab`

 **The installation is big and will take time so be patient**